Nombolo For Business | Listing Experience

 One Pager vs. Step-by-step

-When designing the general layout, I proposed a step-by-step approach - a progressive disclosure pattern to minimize user intimidation.
+When designing the general layout, I proposed a step-by-step approach - a progressive disclosure pattern.

 However, a teammate advocated for a single-page form to reduce interaction cost.